-For example, juries can consider whether the suspect was resisting arrest at the time by fleeing, or by using physical force on the arresting officers.
+For example, juries can consider whether the suspect was resisting arrest at the time by fleeing or using physical force on the arresting officers.
 If a suspect is fleeing, some amount of force by the officer may be justified to subdue the person.
 However, how much force is justified would depend on the circumstances.
 Did the suspect pose an immediate threat of danger to bystanders or officers?
-Or was he or she simply running?
+Or were they simply running?
 Would it have been sufficient (and was it possible) to tackle the person or was it justified to use a weapon against the suspect, such as a taser or a firearm?
-This is called the "reasonableness standard."
 Judges and juries must take a close look at all of the circumstances in order to determine how much force was reasonable.

-When looking at excessive force, the fact finder has to consider the circumstances in that moment -- not with the benefit of 20/20 hindsight.
+When looking at excessive force, the fact finder has to consider the circumstances in that moment—not with the benefit of 20/20 hindsight.
 The person subjected to force does not have to later be found guilty of the underlying offense.
 Verbal statements by the suspect are also taken into consideration.
 For example, an officer may be justified in using a certain level of force against a suspect who threatens to grab an officer's weapon.
-Or, it may be reasonable to use force against a suspect who refuses to obey a verbal command by the officer to keep his or her hands up or away from the officer's weapon.
+Or, it might be reasonable to use force against a suspect who refuses to obey a verbal command by the officer to keep their hands up or away from the officer's weapon.
 It is also relevant whether the suspect is being arrested for a violent felony versus a misdemeanor or a non-violent crime.

-Usually, news reports about excessive force involve a person being arrested.
-In those situations, the Fourth Amendment definition above applies.
-However, the amount of force that is considered reasonable versus "excessive" changes if the victim is a convicted prisoner.
-Convicted inmates are protected by the Eighth Amendment's cruel and unusual punishment clause.
-In order to prove that excessive force occurred, the officer must have used force maliciously or sadistically and with the purpose of causing harm.
-This is a harder threshold for plaintiffs to meet when compared with the Fourth Amendment standard.
-Use of force in a prison to restore order usually will not be considered excessive.
+Convicted inmates are protected by the Eighth Amendment's prohibition against cruel and unusual punishment.
+In order to prove that excessive force occurred, the officer must have used force "maliciously or sadistically" for the purpose of causing harm.
+This threshold is more difficult for plaintiffs to meet when compared with the objectively reasonable standard, as it delves into an officer's state of mind to purposely cause harm.
+The use of force in a prison to restore order usually will not be considered excessive.
 The officer must have been acting in an extreme or excessively cruel manner.

 A battery is a tort, which is a civil wrong committed by one person against another.
 The legal definition of a battery will vary from state to state.
 Generally, however, a battery is the act of intentionally making offensive physical contact with another person without the other person's consent.
 The "intent" merely means that the offender made the physical contact on purpose.
 The physical "contact" itself means that the offender touched the other person.
 The contact can be directly with an individual's body or something closely related to the individual, such as the person's clothing or a hat.
 As you can see, by definition, excessive force falls within the category of a civil battery.
 (Learn more about Assault and Battery as Personal Injury Claims.)